 The Earls of Derby

-The story of the Earls of Derby makes up the second strand of The Shakespeare North Playhouse story.
+The history of the Earls of Derby makes up the second strand of The Shakespeare North Playhouse story.
 There were strong links between Prescot town and the Earls of Derby, one of whose major residences, Knowsley Hall, bordered Prescot (as it still does today.)
 And the Earls of Derby have long been known as important theatrical patrons.
 The history of their patronage from the time of the Fourth Earl, Henry Stanley (1531-1593), through the lives of the Fifth Earl, Ferdinando Stanley (1559-1594), the Sixth Earl, William Stanley (1561-1642), to the Seventh Earl, James Stanley (1607-1651) is central to the theatrical heritage that is commemorated in The Shakespeare North Playhouse.

-While it is the Sixth Earl who was most likely to have had an association with the Prescot Playhouse, it was his younger brother who, as Lord Strange (his title before he became Fifth Earl of Derby), maintained the most famous troupe of players connected with the Stanleys: Strange’s Men.
+While it is the Sixth Earl who was most likely to have had an association with the Prescot Playhouse, it was his elder brother who, as Lord Strange (his title before he became Fifth Earl of Derby), maintained the most famous troupe of players connected with the Stanleys: Strange’s Men.

 Ferdinando Stanley, Lord Strange, later 5th Earl of Derby (c.1559-94), by an unknown artist, oil on canvas, datable c.1590, reproduced by kind permission of the Rt Hon. the Earl of Derby 2020